 Making it Run on Linux

 Why talk about Her Story now?
 No reason really.
 It’s been sitting in my library for a while, and I knew it did not run properly with Proton.
 It will install fine, but the videos will not show up which makes the whole experience pointless.
-I had a glimmer of hope as Proton 5.13 came out and announced some better support of video files, but that did not change anything.
-Instead of waiting, I decided to play it dirty by tinkering with the install, as recommended on ProtonDB.
+I had a glimmer of hope with 5.13 came out and announced some better support of video files, but that did not change anything.
+Instead of waiting, I decided to play it dirty by tinkering with the install.
 Please wash your hands after the following:

 - install or update winetricks in your distro to your latest version